Risk, Compliance, Audit, Data Locality, PCI, and GDPR

 Test Your Knowledge

-A company discovers that database backups containing customer personal data are replicated to an unapproved country.
+Database backups containing EU customers' personal data are found replicated to a cloud region in an unapproved country.
 Which concern is most directly involved?

 A